CAS-CLab/Gated-LIF/README.md

 P.S. the CIFAR10-DVS result is 1.3% higher than reported in the *openreview* discussion.
-Because we fix a minor bug in the `.../Gated-LIF/cifar10dvs/smodels`.
+Because we fixed a minor bug in the `.../Gated-LIF/cifar10dvs/smodels`.
 The fixed script, new training logs, and to-date trained models have been updated or added by 2022/11/3, which should work well and match the results in the above list.
-The paper on the *openreview* has already been fixed and corrected.
+The paper on the *openreview* has already been fixed, corrected, and ensured correct.